digidem/comapeo-ipc/README.md

-# @mapeo/ipc
+# @comapeo/ipc

-IPC wrappers for [Mapeo Core](https://github.com/digidem/mapeo-core-next).
+IPC wrappers for [CoMapeo Core](https://github.com/digidem/comapeo-core).
 Meant to be used in contexts where there is a communication boundary between the contexts your code runs in e.g. Electron, React Native (with NodeJS Mobile), and NodeJS worker threads.
 The [channel messaging API](https://developer.mozilla.org/en-US/docs/Web/API/Channel_Messaging_API) is an example where this usage applies.

 ## Table of Contents